 But an electric fabric shaver is relatively the same in price and is much easier to use.
 Why hassle yourself?

-You might have noticed that your 600 or 800 thread count sateen sheets are the ones that pill the most.
+And second, buy better quality sheets!
+You might have noticed that your 600 or 800-thread count sateen sheets are the ones that pill the most.
 That’s not by accident.

 Why do expensive sheets pill more?
 Because expensive doesn’t always mean better quality.